-For purposes of the OSC certification, no material or significant findings were found during our testing of controls.

-The Fund will provide the certification to the Office of the State Comptroller by the required filing date of April 30, 2021.
+For purposes of the OSC certification, including the special area, no material or significant findings were found during our testing of controls.
+The Fund will provide the certification to the Office of the State Comptroller by the required filing date of April 30, 2022.